4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 You can configure the TaskManager to define various settings, including the offline storage address (`offline.data.prefix`) and the Spark mode required for offline job computation (`spark.master`), among others.

 - `offline.data.prefix`: This can be configured as either a file path or an HDFS path.
-It is recommended to use an HDFS path for production environments, while a local file path can be configured for testing environments (specifically for single-box setups, such as running within a Docker container).
+It is recommended to use an HDFS path for production environments, while a local file path can be configured for testing environments (specifically for onebox, such as running within a Docker container).
 Note that using a file path as offline storage will not support distributed deployment with multiple Task Managers (data won't be transferred between Task Managers).
 If you plan to deploy Task Managers on multiple hosts, please use storage media like HDFS that can be accessed simultaneously by multiple hosts.
 If you intend to test the collaboration of multiple Task Managers, you can deploy multiple Task Managers on a single host and use a file path as offline storage.
 - `spark.master=local[*]`: The default Spark configuration is in `local[*]` mode, which automatically binds CPU cores.
 If offline tasks are found to be slow, it is recommended to use the Yarn mode.
 After changing the configuration, you need to restart the Task Manager for the changes to take effect.
 For more configurations, please refer to [master-urls](https://spark.apache.org/docs/3.1.2/submitting-applications.html#master-urls).

 ### spark.default.conf